Toggle: English / Spanish

 Gastroschisis is a birth defect in which an infant's intestines are outside of the body because of a hole in the abdominal wall.

-Gastroschisis is a type of hernia.
-Hernia means rupture.
-Babies with this condition have a hole in the abdominal wall.
-The child's intestines usually stick out (protrude) through the hole.
+Babies with gastroschisis are born with a hole in the abdominal wall.
+The child's intestines often stick out (protrude) through the hole.

 Exams and Tests

 Treatment for gastroschisis is surgery to repair the defect.
-A surgeon will put the bowel back into the abdomen and close the defect, if possible.
+The surgeon will put the bowel back into the abdomen and close the defect, if possible.
 If the abdominal cavity is too small, a mesh sack is stitched around the borders of the defect and the edges of the defect are pulled up.
-The sack is referred to as a silo.
-With growth, the herniated intestine returns into the abdominal cavity and the defect can be closed.
+The sack is called a silo.
+With growth, the intestine returns into the abdominal cavity and the defect can be closed.

 Other treatments for the baby include nutrients by IV and antibiotics to prevent infection.
 The baby's temperature must be carefully controlled, because the exposed intestine allows a lot of body heat to escape.

-The child has a good chance of recovering if the abdominal cavity is large enough.
-A very small abdominal cavity may result in complications that require additional surgery.
+The baby has a good chance of recovering if the abdominal cavity is large enough.
+A very small abdominal cavity may result in complications that require more surgeries.